vnyennhi/AICovidVN-115M/README.md

 pip install -r requirements.txt
 ```

+## 4. Train and predict

-## 4. Run the "main.py" for all the training and output prediction steps.
+Run the "main.py" for all the training and output prediction steps.
 This should take about 15 minutes to complete
 ```
 python main.py
 ```